-The objective of Management's Discussion and Analysis (MD&A) is to provide an overview of the financial position and activities of the System for the year ended August 31, 2018, with selected comparative information for the years ended August 31, 2017 and 2016.
-The MD&A was prepared by management and should be read in conjunction with the accompanying financial statements and notes.
-The emphasis of discussion about these financial statements will focus on the current year data.
-Unless otherwise indicated, years in this MD&A refer to the fiscal years ended August 31.
-The System's consolidated financial report includes three primary financial statements: the statement of net position; the statement of revenues, expenses and changes in net position; and the statement of cash flows.
-The financial statements of the System have been prepared in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).
+The objective of Management's Discussion and Analysis (MD&A) is to provide an overview of the financial position and activities of the System for the year ended August 31, 2019, with selected comparative information for the years ended August 31, 2018 and 2017.
+The complete set of financial statements includes:

+The financial statements of the System were prepared in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).

-FINANCIAL HIGHLIGHTS
+FINANCIAL HIGHLIGHTS -